 - Urinary incontinence is a condition in which you may unwillingly end up leaking a little urine while you cough, sneeze or sometimes even laugh out loud.

 - Though it can be extremely embarrassing, it is one of the very common problems during pregnancy and for some time after your pregnancy.

 - When you are pregnant, your pelvic muscles begin to relax and prepare for the impending birth.
 It means that you have less control over your pelvic muscles.
 You can ask your doctor to recommend some pelvic floor exercises and also let you know which ones are safe for you to try.

 - The many hormonal changes in your body can often leave you feeling constipated, or make it very uncomfortable for you to pass stool.

 - To avoid constipation, make sure you drink at least eight to ten glasses of water each day.
-Consider including more liquids to your diet, such as fresh juices, milkshakes, tender coconut water and such.
+Consider including more liquids to your diet, such as fresh juices, milkshakes, tender coconut water and such (3).

 - If your doctor has started you on iron supplements, ask if you can change the brand or put it on hold for some time.
-This is one of the seen problems of pregnancy.
+Iron supplements may make you constipated.

 5. Vivid, Strange And Unexplainable Dreams:

 - It may often be scary, but it is extremely normal to have vivid dreams when you are pregnant.